 On the limestone of the landslide, a heath-like dry habitat developed with diverse structural elements: rocks, scree slopes, semi-dry grasslands, hedges, small woodlands, orchards, and wet zones alternate on a small scale, creating a unique habitat for numerous rare plant and animal species.

-A special tip is the Loewenpfad Spielburg-Runde hike, a certified, approximately 3.5-kilometer trail that connects the Spielburg with Goeppingen’s local mountain.
+A special tip is the Loewenpfad Spielburg-Runde hike, a certified, approximately 3.5-kilometre trail that connects the Spielburg with Goeppingen's local mountain.

 Waescher Castle: